itaylayzer/CatanFX/readme.md

 the client is in this branch while the server is in another branch called "model". the client is written to run in any system/os, but the model currently only runs in linux for some reason (opening socket didnt work in my windows).

+to run the client do `make`, and install maven if you dont have it on your local machine.

 ## Game rules

 single player and 1 to 2 enemy bots, not all the rules are the same as the familiar catan.